(Each student is provided one enrichment class as part of the core curriculum covered tuition.)

 Enrichment classes open to ALL instruments

-Come and join the Suzuki Choir…learn new songs, meet new friends and have a fantastic time!
-Everyone welcome!
 This fun and energetic class will help students understand and utilize their primary instrument, their own voice!
-Students will learn how to comfortably use their voice for musical expression through vocalizations, songs, part-singing, movement, and games in a fun, inclusive, and engaging atmosphere.
+Students will learn how to comfortably use their voice for musical expression through vocalizations, songs, movement, and games in a fun, inclusive, and engaging atmosphere.
 All children should have the opportunity to use their singing voice in a musically expressive way, no matter what instrument they play!

 Emma Shubin teaches this dynamic class where students in bare feet are moving to music!
 These active classes will focus primarily on rhythm, but will also include aspects of pitch and phrasing.